 Short-term Spanish mortgages are available, so you don’t have to be tied into a long-term mortgage here.
 You can obtain a flexible mortgage that allows you to cancel the mortgage at any time without incurring heavy redemption penalties.

-A perfect example of this is if a client is expecting a lump sum in the near future (i.e. tax tax-free pension lump sum, sale of a property elsewhere or a bonus payment from your employer), the mortgage can be cancelled in full or part, leaving no charge against the asset.
+A perfect example is if a client is expecting a lump sum in the near future (a tax-free pension lump sum, sale of a property elsewhere or a bonus payment from your employer), the mortgage can be cancelled in full or part, leaving no charge against the asset.

 9. Expand Your Property Portfolio